SAP-archive/i40-aas/README.md

   -  implement endpoint handling for communication
   -  unambiguously identify an Asset in network

-- Easy implemention of complex buisiness scenarios that support an asynchronous communication among AAS-enabled assets and applications (see [skills]()).
+- Easy implementation of complex business scenarios that support an asynchronous communication among AAS-enabled assets and applications (see [skills]()).

 - Enable integration of applications (eg. Asset Stores, Data Lake) through [application adapters]()